Wiznet/WIZ550web/README.md

 v1.0.1
 - Jan.
 2014
 - History
-  - Added the 'Get/Set functions' for easy to customize user's web pages
+  - Added the 'Get/Set Interface functions' for easy to customize user's web pages
   - HTTP Server operation stability improvement
   - Modified some comments and fixed some typos